AwaleSagar/piStat/README.md

-# Raspberry Pi Temperature API Service
+# Raspberry Pi System Monitor API

-A background service for Raspberry Pi 4 that provides an API to monitor system statistics.
+A background service for Raspberry Pi that provides an API to monitor system statistics in real-time.

 ## Features

 - Automatically starts on boot
 - Runs continuously in the background
 - Hosts an API on port 8585
-- Provides multiple monitoring endpoints:
+- Provides the following endpoints:
-  - `/temp` - Get the current CPU temperature
-  - `/stats` - Get comprehensive system statistics (CPU, memory, disk, network, etc.)
+  - `/stats` - Get comprehensive system statistics (CPU, memory, disk, etc.)
-  - `/` - List available endpoints
+  - `/` - Interactive API documentation and usage guide

 ## Installation